ethereum/ethereum-org-website/src/content/developers/docs/programming-languages/ruby/index.md

 Looking for more resources?
 Check out [ethereum.org/developers](/developers/).

-## Projects using Ruby tooling {#projects-using-ruby-tooling}

-The following Ethereum-based projects use tools mentioned on this page.
-The related open-source repositories serve as a good reference for example code and best practices.

 ## Ruby Community Contributors {#ruby-community-contributors}

 The [Ethereum Ruby Telegram Group](https://t.me/ruby_eth) is a host to a rapidly growing community and is the dedicated resource for discussions on any of the above projects and related topics.

-## Other aggregated lists {#other-aggregated-lists}